Lilykos/LazarusMonitoring-V1/README.md

 ===================

 The code in this repository was implemented as a first, more general approach of the final project.
 However I uploaded it on github as it can perfectly stand on its own as a well presented and working monitoring software.<br><br>
-However the code for the complete project can be found here as well:<br>
+The code for the complete project can be found here as well:<br>
 <ul>

 <li>  <a href="https://github.com/Lilykos/LazarusMonitoringV2"> <b>Lazarus: The WiFi Monitoring Software (version 2)</b> </a> <br>